washingtonpost/django-mongolier/README.md

 * db.py - a connection object for connecting to mongo instances and executing queries
 * views.py - a lightweight replication of Django's class-based views for MongoDB
 * api.py - a lightweight implementation of django-tastypie and mongodb (django-tastypie required)
-* utils.ConvertDecimal - a class for converting decimal objects into strings or floats so they can be inserted into mongo
+* utils - a series of classes to filter python objects so they can be inserted into mongo
-* fixture creation and database 'syncing'
+* fixture creation and database 'syncing' via standard Django management commands

 ## RoadMap

 * better error handling
+* TASTYPIE: Support for standard query parameters in URL

 ## Getting started